 Spirit Days: Home Game days will be Spirit Days or when authorized by administration.
 Students should wear a HighMark t-shirt, collared shirt, or hoodie.

 Casual Fridays: Each Friday is a free dress day.
 All grooming, modesty and other standards will still apply.
-Tank tops, sleeveless tops, halter tops, hoodies, midriff tops, sweats, warm ups, pajamas, athletic shorts, etc. are not allowed.
+Tank tops, sleeveless tops, halter tops, hoodies, midriff tops, sweats, warm-ups, pajamas, athletic shorts, etc. are not allowed.

+Dress for Success Days:

+An important role at HighMark is teaching students how to dress professionally.
+An interview would be a perfect example of when you should dress professionally.
+Students are required to Dress for Success on the 4th Monday of each month.
+Additional guidelines for Dress for Success Days will be provided.